ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 ## Committing non-finalized blocks

-Given the above structures for manipulating the non-finalized state new `non-finalized` blocks are commited as follows:
+New `non-finalized` blocks are commited as follows:

-### `fn queue_and_commit_non_finalized_blocks(&mut self, new: QueuedBlock)`
+### `pub(super) fn queue_and_commit_non_finalized_blocks(&mut self, new: Arc<Block>) -> tokio::sync::broadcast::Receiver<block::Hash>`

+1. If a duplicate block exists in the queue:
+     - Find the `QueuedBlock` for that existing duplicate block
+     - Create an extra receiver for the existing block, using `block.rsp_tx.subscribe`,
+     - Drop the newly received duplicate block
+     - Return the extra receiver, so it can be used in the response future for the duplicate block request

+2. Create a `QueuedBlock` for `block`:
+     - Create a `tokio::sync::broadcast` channel
+     - Use that channel to create a `QueuedBlock` for `block`.

-1. If the block itself exists in the finalized chain, it has already been successfully verified:
+3. If a duplicate block exists in a non-finalized chain, or the finalized chain, it has already been successfully verified:
-  - broadcast `Ok(block.hash())` via `block.rsp_tx`, and return
+     - Broadcast `Ok(block.hash())` via `block.rsp_tx`, and return the receiver for the block's channel

-2. Add `block` to `self.queued_blocks`
+4. Add `block` to `self.queued_blocks`

-3. If `block.header.previous_block_hash` is not present in the finalized or non-finalized state return early
+5. If `block.header.previous_block_hash` is not present in the finalized or non-finalized state:
+     - Return the receiver for the block's channel

-4. Else iteratively attempt to process queued blocks by their parent hash starting with `block.header.previous_block_hash`
+6. Else iteratively attempt to process queued blocks by their parent hash starting with `block.header.previous_block_hash`

-5. While there are recently commited parent hashes to process
+7. While there are recently commited parent hashes to process
     - Dequeue all blocks waiting on `parent` with `let queued_children = self.queued_blocks.dequeue_children(parent);`
     - for each queued `block`
       - **Run contextual validation** on `block`
+           - contextual validation will reject blocks that are past the reorg limit, because the finalized block at that height is already known.
-      - If the block fails contextual validation return the result over the associated channel
+      - If the block fails contextual validation send the result to the associated channel
       - Else if the block's previous hash is the finalized tip add to the non-finalized state with `self.mem.commit_new_chain(block)`
       - Else add the new block to an existing non-finalized chain or new fork with `self.mem.commit_block(block);`
-      - Return `Ok(hash)` over the associated channel to indicate the block was successfully commited
+      - Send `Ok(hash)` over the associated channel to indicate the block was successfully commited
       - Add `block.hash` to the set of recently commited parent hashes to process

-6. While the length of the non-finalized portion of the best chain is greater than the reorg limit
+8. While the length of the non-finalized portion of the best chain is greater than the reorg limit
     - Remove the lowest height block from the non-finalized state with `self.mem.finalize();`
     - Commit that block to the finalized state with `self.sled.commit_finalized_direct(finalized);`

-7. Prune orphaned blocks from `self.queued_blocks` with `self.queued_blocks.prune_by_height(finalized_height);`
+9. Prune orphaned blocks from `self.queued_blocks` with `self.queued_blocks.prune_by_height(finalized_height);`

+10. Return the receiver for the block's channel

 ## Sled data structures
 [sled]: #sled